ncatlab/nlab-content/pages/2/2/4/3/3422/content.md

 where $X^{\triangleright} = X \star \{v\}$ is the [[join of simplicial sets]] of $X$ with a single vertex $v$.

-Using this construction, define a functor -- the **straightening functor** --
+Using this construction, define a functor, the **straightening functor**,

 $$
   St_\phi : sSet/S \to [C^{op}, sSet]